bartei/rotary-controller-python/README.md

 ls # --> This will show you a list of log files, look for the latest one produced by kivy and cat the contents
 ```

-## Configuration of the servo axis parameters

-Here’s the improved text in **Markdown** format:

----

 # Description of Servo Operation Modes and Configuration

 When the servo is configured to operate in **rotary table mode**, the position is reported in **degrees**.
+Therefore,
-Therefore, the configuration of the numerator and denominator for the input encoder must be set to reflect a full rotation of the controlled device.
+the configuration of the numerator and denominator for the input encoder must be set to reflect a full rotation of the
+controlled device.
 This ensures accurate reporting and control of the servo's position.

-In contrast, when the servo is configured to operate in **ELS (Electronic Leadscrew) mode**, the position is reported as a **relative offset of the leadscrew travel**, rather than an absolute value.
+In contrast, when the servo is configured to operate in **ELS (Electronic Leadscrew) mode**, the position is reported
+as a **relative offset of the leadscrew travel**, rather than an absolute value.

 ## Internal Operation

 Internally, the system always operates using **metric units**, regardless of the mode selected by the user.
 Consequently, all ratios and settings in the setup page must be configured using metric values.
-This consistency is essential for precise calculations and control.
+This consistency is
+essential for precise calculations and control.

 ---